mikong/dev.michaelgalero.com/_posts/2008-04-03-ruby-19-hash-in-ruby-18.markdown

 h.flatten(2) # =&gt; [:feline, "felix", "tom", :equine, "ed"]
 </pre>

-It turns out that the flatten and flatten! methods in Ruby 1.9 Array has also changed with a new level parameter.
+It turns out that the `flatten` and `flatten!` methods in Ruby 1.9 Array has also changed with a new level parameter.
 The default value of -1 makes it behave like the original (i.e. it recursively flattens the array).
-A level value of 0 performs no flattening and a level greater than zero flattens only to that depth (like the depth parameter in the Hash#flatten example above).
+A level value of 0 performs no flattening and a level greater than zero flattens only to that depth (like the depth parameter in the `Hash#flatten` example above).

-The flatten method we implemented above works fine.
-If you want the depth parameter, I've added it by first redefining the flatten method in Array, and then just calling that from the flatten method in Hash.
+The `flatten` method we implemented above works fine.
+If you want the depth parameter, I've added it by first redefining the `flatten` method in Array, and then just calling that from the `flatten` method in Hash.
 You could head over to my [GitHub repository](http://github.com/mikong/point2) to see the code.
-The simple project also implements some Ruby 1.9 Time class methods (sunday?, monday?, etc) using the method_missing trick.
+The simple project also implements some Ruby 1.9 Time class methods (`sunday?`, `monday?`, etc) using the `method_missing` trick.
 And I'll continue to play around with Ruby 1.9 and metaprogramming so you could expect more Ruby 1.9 features in Ruby 1.8.
 The idea is not to port Ruby 1.9 to Ruby 1.8 (that would be crazy!), but to try stuff so some weird things may also crop up.